 Your text length (caption) is limited to 2,200 characters.

 Instagram stories are images or videos that disappear after 24 hours.
 It’s a great way to encourage parents to take action and drive engagement.
-Stories Ads also look great with a full screen ad format that creates an immersive experience.
+Stories Ads also look great with a full-screen ad format that creates an immersive experience.

 This reporting can also be pulled into customised reporting dashboards using tools like Supermetrics.

-I hope that this guide has been helpful for you.
-Over the next few days, take some time out to stop doing things for the sake of doing them.
+I hope that this guide has been helpful to you.
+Over the next few days, take some time to stop doing things for the sake of doing them.
 Stop ticking the box for a second and get creative with your Instagram strategy.
 Science has proven that marketers who have more fun have more success, so have fun with your Instagram strategy.

 Questions regarding this article?
 Please email me at email@example.com